-5.5 PR Executive Order No. 2018-033
+5.6 PR Executive Order No. 2018-033

-Puerto Rico's Executive Order No. 2018-033, ensures local Puerto Rican residents are provided a fair wage standard in light of a very low federally established Davis-Bacon wage standards relative to the rest of the U.S.
+Puerto Rico's Executive Order No. 2018-033, ensures local Puerto Rican residents are provided a fair wage to increase activity in the building sector, increase the available workforce for the reconstruction of Puerto Rico, boost the local economy and discourage the migration of construction industry workers to other jurisdictions.